Internet Annoyances

 While there are a few options to enhance Facebook pages by adding apps (that include content from other social media, for instance), Facebook doesn't offer any kind of directory of apps that they approve of.
 The so-called "App Center" of Facebook lists only the following types of apps: games, games, games, shopping, games, and more games.
 I actually have to go to Google to find useful apps for my Facebook page!

-I personally visit Facebook only to check my EAS fan page.
-And lately I take care to log out after each visit, because I neither want Facebook to know where else I am going, nor do I have a desire to see "Like it" buttons and other plug-ins everywhere that urge me to vote for or comment on something and to make that visible for everyone in the world, increasingly with annoying pop-up windows.
+On a final note, I take care to log out after each Facebook visit, because I neither want Zuckerberg to know where else I am going, nor do I have a desire to see "Like it" buttons and other plug-ins everywhere that urge me to vote for or comment on something and to make that visible for everyone in the world, increasingly with annoying pop-up windows.
 And since I respect the privacy of my visitors just as well, I promise that I will never install any Facebook (or Twitter) plug-ins at EAS.

 APIs and the demise of RSS

-Posting content across multiple platforms is a big topic in today's internet.
-So far RSS (Rich Site Summary or Really Simple Syndication) has been very helpful in sharing the content of a website or blog, but also of Facebook, Twitter, YouTube or other social media.
-Importing an RSS feed to a reader is very easy, and although it is not possible to parse it without additional tools such as a server-side PHP script or the online service Feedburner, it is also the method of choice of bringing news from around the internet to websites such as EAS.
+Posting content across multiple platforms is a big topic in today's internet. until the mid-2010's, RSS (Rich Site Summary or Really Simple Syndication) used to be very helpful in sharing the content of a website or blog, but also of Facebook, Twitter, YouTube or other social media.
+Importing an RSS feed to a reader was very easy, and although it is not possible to parse it without additional tools such as a server-side PHP script or the online service Feedburner, it was also the method of choice of bringing news from around the internet to websites such as EAS.
 The Trek Feeds page at EAS is composed of RSS feeds from several other websites.

-But RSS (or the alternative format Atom) is on a decline:
+But RSS (or the alternative format Atom) is dying a slow death:

 RSS is dead and buried as far as the big players are concerned, for obvious reasons.
 It's not real-time, it can't be tracked, it can't be customized with ads.
 And it is only a matter of time until other sites and blogging platforms will follow and will share information only via social network APIs and no longer with each other.
 Former publishers of feeds are forced to work with the various APIs (Application Programming Interface) of the social platforms if they still want to include off-site content in some fashion.
 APIs, however, are a trillion times more complex than feeds and can only be handled by experienced programmers (or with plugin-ins for ready-made platforms such as Wordpress).
 Even worse, APIs are not a standard such as RSS.
 They are frequently "upgraded" by the providers and hence require permanent maintenance also on the client side.
 Whereas big companies have whole departments of programmers to upgrade their own APIs and to work with the APIs of other platforms, there is no chance to keep up for webmasters who are doing their own thing.
 At some point in the future sites like EAS will be excluded from social media content.